oneeve8/kobble-data/content/feamber.md

 This is a limited realm of existence.

-It has boundaries, set limits, it is defined by a mind.
+It has boundaries, set limits, it is defined by a mind or consciousness.

+Maybe there are *worlds* or *realms

 Once something is defined, it begins to have substance and purpose.